fauh45/Ludo/README.md

-# Lütho
+# Lüdtho™
 Ludo is a game that originated from derived from the Indian game Pachisi.
 The game is written in C as part of DDP TUBES.
-The game Lütho rule are modified version of Ludo games.
+The game Lütdho™ rule are modified version of Ludo games.

 ## Game Design
 ### Player